swe-densel/java_serrano/README.md

 CLASSES TO CHECK:

 - Main class
 - The builder class is located at the bottom of the SMS Class.
-Credit to
 - Subscriber (as the observer), HuaweiSubscriber, SamsungSubscriber,
 - Company (as the Observable)